britram/rains-prototype/draft-trammell-rains-protocol.md

 # RAINS Client Protocol {#protocol-client}

-The protocol used by clients to issue queries to and receive responses from an oracle is a subset of the full RAINS protocol, with the following differences:
+The protocol used by clients to issue queries to and receive responses from an query service is a subset of the full RAINS protocol, with the following differences:

 - Clients only process assertion, shard, zone, and notification sections;
   sending a query to a client results in a 400 Malformed Message notification.
-- Clients never listen for connections; a client must initiate and maintain a transport session to the oracle server(s) it uses for name resolution.
+- Clients never listen for connections; a client must initiate and maintain a transport session to the query server(s) it uses for name resolution.
 - Servers only process query and notification sections when connected to clients; a client sending assertions to a server results in a 400 Malformed Message notification.

-Since signature verification is resource-intensive, clients delegate signature verification to oracle servers by default.
-The oracle server signs the message containing results for a query using its own key (published as an infrakey object associated with the oracle's name), and a validity time corresponding to the signature it verified with the longest lifetime, stripping other signatures from the reply.
+Since signature verification is resource-intensive, clients delegate signature verification to query servers by default.
+The query server signs the message containing results for a query using its own key (published as an infrakey object associated with the query server's name), and a validity time corresponding to the signature it verified with the longest lifetime, stripping other signatures from the reply.
 This behavior can be disabled by a client by specifying query option 7, allowing the client to do its own verification.